All Episodes

 And if we refuse to live our lives the way they want us to, then they will take over and make us conform and live our lives the way they want us to.

-The United States has been a beacon for freedom and has attempted to liberate a succeeded, but it liberated tens of millions of people over the years from bondage.
+The United States has been a beacon for freedom and has attempted to liberate, it's succeeded, but liberated tens of millions of people over the years from bondage.

 Liberated people of freedom.

-We have not conquered, and yet the very same liberals who are hellbent on telling every American how to live, somehow, when the United States attempts to spread the notions of democracy and freedom around the world, the American leftists, who are we to tell people how to live?
+And yet the very same liberals who are hell-bent on telling every American how to live, somehow when the United States attempts to spread the notions of democracy and freedom around the world, the American left says, who are we to tell people how to live?

 What right do we have to enforce our ways and impose our ways on them?